The Best Tool Brands of 2022

 Makita started as a motor repair company, introducing its first power tool (a hand-held planer) in 1958 and its first cordless tool (a drill) as far back as 1978.
 The company has since grown to become one of the undoubted leaders in the cordless market with an extensive collection of workshop, job site, and garden tools.
 These tools are not the best options for DIY users on a budget, but pricing is competitive with other professional-standard tools.

-Known for: Bosch makes much of its German engineering background, producing an enormously diverse range of well-designed tools known for their reliability.
+About the Brand: Bosch has a strong German engineering background, producing an enormously diverse range of well-designed tools known for their reliability.

 Robert Bosch founded his engineering company in Stuttgart, Germany, in 1886.
 The company now operates in markets as diverse as automotive, energy, home appliances, and, of course, power tools.
 Unusually, 92 percent of Bosch is owned by a charitable institution, which uses profits for a range of cultural, social, and scientific projects.